In my last post, I have explained what keyword research is why it is important for your website and business.

 - Find what’s happening in real time: Since SEMrush tracks a humoungous amount of data on a daily basis, you are always up to date on what’s happening with your keywords and phrases.
 Who is moving up the ranks for a specific keyword and who is coming down?
 How is your site’s position changing for specific keywords?
 What is influencing the ranks of your site’s landing pages for specific keywords and phrases?

-- Competitor tracking: With SEMrush, you have a bird eye’s view on how your competitors are ranking for specific keywords and phrases.
+- Competitor tracking: With SEMrush, you have a birds eye’s view on how your competitors are ranking for specific keywords and phrases.
 You get to know which keywords are giving them more traffic and which phrases are “hits” for their sites.

-- Identify new opportunities: SEMrush has a section called “Related keywords” which let’s you identify new keywords which you should target.
+- Identify new opportunities: SEMrush has a section called “Related keywords” which lets you identify new keywords which you should target.
 It is possible that you are missing out on a lot of traffic because you have never considered those keywords and phrases.
 When you find new keywords to target and broaden your range of targeted keywords, you are more likely to achieve more traffic for a wide range of keywords which were not available at your disposal when you started out.
-New keywords also gives you an opportunity to find branched ideas for content marketing and gives you hints on what related topics you should develop content on.
+New keywords also give you an opportunity to find branched ideas for content marketing and give you hints on what related topics you should develop content on.

-- Track rankings: SEMrush allows you track rankings of a given web page over time and see whether the ranks are rising or whether they are falling?
+- Track rankings: SEMrush allows you to track rankings of a given web page over time and see whether the ranks are rising or whether they are falling?
 You can make changes to your site’s pages and see if that helped to boost the rank or whether it actually moved the ranks down.
 You must use this on a regular basis to keep tabs on the rankings of your high traffic landing pages, otherwise, it is very much possible that a competitor will create better content and snatch that rank from you.

 - Keep your site updated with Google’s content filters: Google and other search engines are pretty savvy these days.
 They roll out different algorithmic updates and content filters on a regular basis and this affects websites to a great extent.
 Back in 2011, one of my websites got hit by Google Panda and I lost almost 80% of the traffic.
 This happened because I wasn’t keeping tabs on the content quality of the site and wrote posts merely to attract traffic.
 That did not work out and I wasn’t tracking my site for Google’s content and algorithmic filters.
-SEMrush has this feature which allows you check your site’s compliance with different algorithmic updates and can predict if your site is going to get flagged, so you can take protective measures and take correct decisions.
+SEMrush has this feature which allows you to check your site’s compliance with different algorithmic updates and can predict if your site is going to get flagged, so you can take protective measures and take correct decisions.

-- Backlink Analysis: Links are and will be the major signal which search engines use to measure authority of a website and it’s content.
+- Backlink Analysis: Links are and will be the major signal which search engines use to measure the authority of a website and it’s content.
 If you are serious with your online business, you must routinely monitor and analyze backlinks of your site and a manual backlink audit is pretty laborious and not feasible for large sites.
 SEMrush routinely monitors the backlinks to your site and tells you which links add value to your site and which one’s don’t, so you can perform a backlink analysis of your site and see where the gap is.

 Yes, all these things are possible without using SEMrush and there are free tools available to achieve the same thing.
-For example, you can use Google webmaster console to perform a monthly backlink analysis and find out which links your site gained in the last month and which ones you lost.
+For example, you can use the Google webmaster console to perform a monthly backlink analysis and find out which links your site gained in the last month and which ones you lost.
 There are tools to discover related keywords, but the key thing to note here is that SEMrush provides everything under one umbrella, so you don’t have to use ten different tools and solutions to have a complete view of your website’s performance.
 Use only one tool and you are done.

 Also, SEMrush’s data is detailed and helps you take action quickly.
-You don’t need to do a ton of analysis and figure out the next steps, since the way SEM RUSH presents the data in front of you, you have a clear direction on what needs to be sorted and how soon it should be sorted.
+You don’t need to do a ton of analysis and figure out the next steps since the way SEM RUSH presents the data in front of you, you have a clear direction on what needs to be sorted and how soon it should be sorted.

 Which SEMrush Plan you should Choose?